Provably Learning Diverse Features in Multi-View Data with Midpoint Mixup: Proofs of Main Results

 From the definition of $A_1$, we observe that it suffices to show that $g_t^y(z_{y, s})$ is monotonically increasing in $\beta_y$.
 However, this is straightforward to see from the assumption that $\Delta_y^{(t)} \geq \log k - o(1)$, as this implies that an $\epsilon$ increase in $\beta_y$ leads to a $O(\epsilon \log k) - O(\epsilon)$ increase in $g_t^y$, since the feature noise and weights that are in the polynomial part of $\relu$ can contribute at most $O(1)$ by the logic of Claim \ref{mixcontrol}.

 Now we need only show that the expectation is sufficiently negative.
-To do this, we will rely on the following facts, which will allow us to write things purely in terms of $C_{y, \ell}^{(t)}$ and $C_{s, \ell}^{(t)}$ (i.e. disregarding the weights that are not in the linear regime):
+To do this, we will restrict our attention to a class $s \neq y$ such that the condition on the set $U_{y, s}$ from the claim is satisfied.
+We will also rely on the following facts, which will allow us to write things purely in terms of $C_{y, \ell}^{(t)}$ and $C_{s, \ell}^{(t)}$ (i.e. disregarding the weights that are not in the linear regime):